Calculating Child Support — Is There a Better Way?

 Erickson believes the current system is not just flawed but completely broken.
 For starters, it defines one parent as an absent parent, which he says is an outdated model.

-“Because of the economy,” says Erickson, “more couples who get divorced are couples who didn’t marry but live separately and have children, and they have to work full time.
+“Because of the economy,” says Erickson, “more couples who divorce or separate have to work full time.
 Consequently, we’re seeing much more equivalent time-sharing agreements.
 The child support guidelines don’t fit well because they were designed for an era that doesn’t exist anymore.
-They were designed for when one parent was the noncustodial visitor.
+They were designed for a time when one parent was the noncustodial visitor.
 That doesn’t happen in most divorces these days.”

 And the numbers speak for themselves.
 According to Erickson, the cumulative $112 billion in unpaid child support — over just the last five years — is evidence that the current system doesn’t work.
 In addition, the child support formula in most states doesn’t specify what child support should be used for, which can perpetuate conflict.